Hardshell Labs | Advancing Desert Tortoise Conservation | Autodesk

 If I’m not 3D printing, if I’m not solving these problems, if I’m not designing, I get hives.
 I can’t stay still.
 If I want there to be tortoises in the future, as a designer, I have to find the solution.

 Shields: The driving force behind this project is aversive training.
-There is a chemical called methyl anthranilate – it’s artificial grape flavouring.
-For whatever reason, artificial grape flavouring drives birds crazy, including ravens.
+There is a chemical called methyl anthranilate—it’s artificial grape flavoring.
+For whatever reason, artificial grape flavoring drives birds crazy, including ravens.

 Guercio: The idea is that on the inside of either of these [Guercio holds two 3D-printed tortoise shells], we have a bladder.

-Guercio: This is printed at a resolution of roughly 50 microns, or one 500th of a millimetre.
+Guercio: This is printed at a resolution of roughly 50 microns, or one 500th of a millimeter.

 Shields: If a certain number of ravens have the bad experience with the Techno-Tort, we should see a reduction in the frequency of attacks.